Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `DEFERRED_IMPLICIT` - Compare properties during commit (default).
 Convenient, but not good for performance.
 * `DEFERRED_EXPLICIT` - Scan only entities marked for change detection.
 Better performance, but no dirty checking.
-* `NOTIFY` - Assume that entities inform listeners about their changes.

 The generator transforms these values to the corresponding implementation as is.
-For `notify` the generator creates according notification calls within the entity setter methods.

 #### Entity lock type